 Some foods that can be created are Hot Cocoa, Ratatouille, Squid Ink Pasta, Beef Stew, Pumpkin Soup and even Dog Food.

 Consuming meals prepared in a Cooking Pot will give effects like Nourishment and Comfort.
-With Comfort, players will become immune to the Slowness, Weakness and Hunger debuffs while Comfort is active.
+With Comfort, you’ll still have passive health regeneration regardless of your hunger level, which will be very useful in boss fights where saturation is low.

 Meanwhile, Nourishment will prevent players from losing both hunger and saturation from exhausting actions, such as running, jumping and attacking mobs.
 It also negates the hunger effect in general.